automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

   * If you are building **AGL Daring Dab or older release** download Renesas graphics drivers with a "click through" license from [here][rcar Linux Drivers].
   * Under the Target hardware: **R-Car H3/M3** section.

-* The version of the driver can be find here:
+* The version of the driver can be found here:

 ```bash
 grep -rn ZIP_.= meta-agl/meta-agl-bsp/meta-rcar-gen3/scripts/setup_mm_packages.sh